burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 For the first time, concurrency support has been introduced into the language for C++11.
 Before C++11, the language was not aware of multithreading aspects at all at the level of a standard library.

 * [std::thread](https://en.cppreference.com/w/cpp/thread/thread).
 Independent execution by real OS threads.
-Thread detachment when no thread joining is needed is supported.
+Thread detachment is supported when no thread joining is needed.

 * [std::async()](https://en.cppreference.com/w/cpp/thread/async).
 Request asynchronous execution of a function.
 Async support [launch](https://en.cppreference.com/w/cpp/thread/launch) deferred policy to assist in debugging asynchronous code in a single thread.

 * [std::future<ret_type>](https://en.cppreference.com/w/cpp/thread/future).
-A token representing the function result and encapsulate the thrown exception.
+A token representing the function result and encapsulating the thrown exception.

 * Mutexes:
   * [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)